jiripospisil/bickle/README.md

     $ bickle builds rails/rails

-See `bickle help builds` for all available options.
+See `bickle help builds` for all available options and examples.

 ## TODO
 - `bickle build 123` - Display details about particular build